dinarazhorabek/ds_projects/Inertia Trading/README.md

 ## 2. Weekly Machine Learning Strategy (BA)

-This section extends the inertia concept to weekly decisions using machine learning.
+This section builds on the same concept but scales it to a weekly decision framework using machine learning.
 Weekly Boeing data is used to compute:

 - **Mean Return (μ):** average weekly price change